ims-systems-00/ims-kb/docs/Document Management.md

-<p><a target="\_blank" href='/_pdf/Document%20Management.pdf'>
-View Flowchart
-</a></p>

-<iframe src="https://www.youtube-nocookie.com/embed/tWrcs-DRdr4?vq=hd1080&rel=0&color=white" width="448" height="252" allow="fullscreen" frameborder="0" allowfullscreen></iframe>
+---
+sidebar_position: 6
+---

+# Document Management

+## Repository Overview

+To view the Repository Overview, navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
+You will then see further options appear underneath this button containing the different pages within this module.

+Click on `Overview`.

+Here you will see a table which shows the `Overall Total` number of documents you have uploaded across all Repositories, as well as a breakdown of how many documents you have according to their Purpose.

+You are able to click on the `View` buttons under each purpose to show a list of all documents within all Repositories which have that relevant purpose.

+*The Overview section does not include any documents that are contained within Repositories that are created with the `Only me` privacy.*

-## Getting Started
+## Repositories

-Get started by navigating to and clicking on the `Document Management` button on the `Sidebar`, which is on the left-hand side.
+To view any created Repositories, navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
+You will then see further options appear underneath this button containing the different pages within this module.

-Once you have selected this you will be able to create a Repository using the `New repository` tab.

-<iframe src="https://www.youtube-nocookie.com/embed/RCgonvLYdHw?vq=hd1080&rel=0&cc_load_policy=1&color=white" width="448" height="252" frameborder="0" allow="fullscreen" allowfullscreen></iframe>
+Click on `Repositories`.

+Here you will see a list of all the Repositories that you have access to.

-## Creating a Repository
+### Create a Repository

+To begin creating a new Repository, navigate to and click on the `Documents` button on the `Sidebar`, which is on the left-hand side.
+You will then see further options appear underneath this button containing the different pages within this module.

+Click on `Repositories` and then on the `Create` button on the right-hand side.

-You must first enter the `Name` for the Repository followed by entering a `Description` for it.
-Next, you must select the `Privacy`.
+This will open a drawer where you can create new Repositories to store your documents within the system.
+You must first enter a `Name` for the Repository, followed by a `Description`.

+Next, you must select the `Privacy` of the Repository.

-The Privacy selector is a drop-down menu, from which you can select from the following options:
+The `Privacy` selector is a drop-down menu, from which you can select from the following options:

 + Organisational